networktocode/diffsync/docs/source/core_engine/02-customize-diff-class.md

 The diff object helps to access all the DiffElements.
 It's possible to provide your own Diff class in order to customize some of its capabilities including:
 - The rendering of the result of the diff
-- The order in which the element are being processed
+- The order in which the elements are processed

 ## Using your own Diff class